-2.8.21 Evaluate the benefits of different search strategies in secondary care case 2 finding
+2.8.3 Evaluate the benefits of different search strategies in secondary care case finding

-3 What is the clinical and cost-effectiveness of identifying people with FH through secondary
+What is the clinical and cost-effectiveness of identifying people with FH through secondary care case-finding?

-4 care case-finding?

-6 There is a lack of good quality evidence on secondary care case-finding.
-More research is 7 required to assess the mutation detection rate in people, especially with regards to those that 8 have had MI at different ages, differences in mutation detection between males and females, 9 and in smokers comared to non-smokers.
-The detection of FH in young people through 10 secondary care searches is of particular importance, as current opinion is that case finding is 11 more likely to identify older people; if more people with FH can be identified at an earlier age, 12 they can benefit from earlier intervention and treatment.
+There is a lack of good quality evidence on secondary care case-finding.
+More research is required to assess the mutation detection rate in people, especially with regards to those that have had MI at different ages, differences in mutation detection between males and females, and in smokers compared to non-smokers.
+The detection of FH in young people through secondary care searches is of particular importance, as current opinion is that case finding is more likely to identify older people; if more people with FH can be identified at an earlier age, they can benefit from earlier intervention and treatment.

-PICO Population: People attending secondar care setting, with data in secondary care databases.
+Table 11: Specification for research recommendation PICO Population: People attending secondary care setting, with data in secondary care databases.
 Intervention: Searching secondary care electronic databases to identify people with clinical FH.
-Comparison: N/A

-Outcomes: Diagnostic yield of people with FH Ethnicity of those identified with FH Triglyceride concentration of people identified with FH Outcomes should be subgrouped by age, gender, age of MI and smoking status.
+Comparison: N/A Outcomes: Diagnostic yield of people with FH Ethnicity of those identified with FH Triglyceride concentration of people identified with FH Outcomes should be subgrouped by age, gender, age of MI and smoking status.
 Current evidence base Currently, the entire evidence base for case finding in secondary care is not robust enough; with the interventions being too disparate to pool and the diagnostic yield being very low.
 More research is required on the efficacy of case-finding using secondary care databases on particular populations to establish whether it is more clinically and cost-effective to identify FH this was in specific sub-populations (e.g. younger people, smokers v non-smokers).
 Study design Prospective or retrospective cohort studies

-2.8.31 Evaluate the efficacy of direct and indirect cascade testing
+2.8.4 Evaluate the efficacy of direct and indirect cascade testing

-2 What is the clinical and cost-effectiveness of identifying relatives of people with FH through3 direct cascade testing directly compared to indirect cascade testing?
+What is the clinical and cost-effectiveness of identifying relatives of people with FH through direct cascade testing directly compared to indirect cascade testing?

-- 5 There is a lack of evidence directly comparing direct cascade testing to indirect cascade - 6 testing.
-More high quality research is required to directly compare the uptake rate amongst - 7 relatives of index individuals with FH using direct and indirect cascade testing to establish - 8 which is the more effective clinically and with regards to cost.
+There is a lack of evidence directly comparing direct cascade testing to indirect cascade testing.
+More high quality research is required to directly compare the uptake rate amongst relatives of index individuals with FH using direct and indirect cascade testing to establish which is the more effective clinically and with regards to cost.